Nolte: Asians Should Flee Democrat Cities and Move to Rural MAGA Land

 You might argue that these are the only places where anti-Asian hate crimes can occur.
 After all, a huge majority of Asians live in Democrat-run cities.
 The truth, though, is that one-percent of America’s Asian population chooses to live in Rural America.
 Which means…

-They are wildly outnumbered out here, and still no one bothers them out here.
+Asians are wildly outnumbered out in Rural America, and still no one bothers them out here.
 And if you do happen to hear of a hate crime in Rural America, it will be an outlier, an exception that proves the overall rule that it is only in Democrat-run cities where people are in danger of being the victim of a hate crime.

 There sure as hell is no hate crime “crisis” where all us rural Trumptards live.